Triumphal Entry to Pentecost - the Easter message.

 On the Road to Emmaus

-The end of the first week
+The start of the Second week

 Jesus makes a special appearance for Thomas

 John 20:24-31.
+24th or 25th of Nisan.
 A week or eight days after the resurrection of Jesus.
 All eleven Disciples were in a locked room and Jesus came and stood among them.
 The name Thomas and also the name Didymus means Twin.
 Sometime in this period, Jesus appeared to Thomas.
 Why Thomas did not believe Jesus had risen from the dead we do not know.
 But Jesus had told all the disciples plainly he was to die on a cross and he would after three days rise from the dead and then go back to his Father in Heaven.
 Then Jesus told Thomas, "Because you have seen me, you have believed; Read more »

 Jesus and the Miraculous Catch of Fish